 6.X.1 Description

-This solution is for Key Issue #20: NWDAF assisting in detecting anomaly events for the user plane.
+This solution is for Key Issue #21: NWDAF assisting in user plane performance.

-The objective of this solution is to let SMF forwarding the usage information packages which contains the PDU session and traffic level reporting information elements to NWDAF for supporting the analysis report of data plane performance.
+The objective of this solution is to let SMF forwarding the data plane usage information packages which contains the PDU session and traffic level reporting information elements to NWDAF for supporting the analysis report of data plane performance.

 The below are the principles of the solution: